cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 Following are jobs a platform team should be responsible for:

-1. Research platform user requirements
+1. Research platform user requirements and plan feature roadmap
+1. Market, evangelize and advocate for the platform's proposed values
-1. Manage and develop interfaces for capabilities and services - portals, APIs, docs and templates, CLIs
+1. Manage and develop interfaces for using and observing capabilities and services, including portals, APIs, documentation and templates, and CLI tools
-1. Market, evangelize and advocate for platform usage

-Most importantly, platform teams must learn about the requirements of platform users \[1\] to inform and continuously improve capabilities and interfaces offered by their platform.
+Most importantly, platform teams must learn about the requirements of platform users to inform and continuously improve capabilities and interfaces offered by their platform.
 Ways to learn about user requirements include user interviews, interactive hackathons, issue trackers and surveys, and direct observation of usage through observability tools.
 For example, a platform team could publish a form for users to submit feature requests; and conduct periodic roadmap meetings to share upcoming features and gather feedback.

+Inbound feedback and thoughtful design is one side of product delivery; the other side is outbound marketing and advocacy.
+If the platform is truly built to user requirements those users will be excited to use the provided capabilities.
+Some ways a platform team can enable user adoption is through internal marketing activities including broad announcements, engaging demos, and regular feedback and communication sessions.
+The key here is to meet users where they are and bring them on a journey to engage with and benefit from the platform.

-A platform team doesn't necessarily run compute, network, storage or other services, and in fact an internal platform should be as thin as viable as described above.
-A platform team instead is most responsible for the _interfaces_ \[2\] (GUI, CLI, API) and user experiences with those services.
-For example, a Web portal page might describe and even offer a button to provision an identity for an app; while the implementation of that capability might be via a cloud-hosted identity service.
-An internal platform team may manage the web page and user-facing API, but not necessarily the implementation.
+A platform team doesn't necessarily run compute, network, storage or other services.
+In fact an internal platform should rely on _externally_-provided services and capabilities as much as possible; platform teams should build and maintain their own capabilities only when they're not available elsewhere from managed providers or internal infrastructure teams.
+Instead, platform teams are most responsible for the _interfaces_ (i.e., GUI, CLI, and API) and user experiences for the services and capabilities their platform makes available.

+For example, a Web page in a platform might describe and even offer a button to provision an identity for an app; while the implementation of that capability might be via a cloud-hosted identity service.
+An internal platform team may manage the web page and an API, but not the actual service implementation.
-Earlier it was stated that an internal platform should be treated as a product.
-Specifically, the platform should be continuously improved based on user requirements and optional to use (see: platform attributes #1 and #8).
-While research and design is one side of product delivery, the other side is marketing and advocacy \[3\].
-If the platform is truly being built to user requirements, people should be excited to use the provided capabilities.
-Some ways a platform team can help adoptions is through internal marketing activities including delivering department wide announcements, sharing engaging demos, and welcoming questions during regular office hours.
-The key here is to meet users where they are, and bring them on the journey to engage with and benefit from the platform.
+Platform teams should consider creating and maintaining their own capabilities only when a required capability is not available elsewhere.

 ## Challenges with platforms